WidyaPuspitaloka/Linux-Configuration/README.md

 Check to make sure it worked by using the public IP of the Amazon Lightsail instance as as a URL in a browser; if Apache is working correctly, a page with the title 'Apache2 Ubuntu Default Page' should load

 2. Mod_wsgi is an Apache HTTP server mod that enables Apache to serve Flask applications.
 Install mod_wsgi with the following command:
-Install mod_wsgi `sudo apt-get install python-setuptools libapache2-mod-wsgi` Enable mod_wsgi: `sudo a2enmod wsgi`
+Install mod_wsgi `sudo apt-get install libapache2-mod-wsgi python-dev` Enable mod_wsgi: `sudo a2enmod wsgi`

 '''